-The Elk Rapids Garden Club supports our local environmental conservation organizations, projects and interests!
-Learn more about how you can help our local pollinators, birds, native plants, water systems, and more.
+The Elk Rapids Garden Club supports our local environmental conservation organizations, projects, and interests!
+Learn more about our efforts in our newsletter, The Scoop, and how you can help our local pollinators, birds, native plants, water systems, and more.

 Bees are critical to our environment, including for our food supply.
 Yet we often hear that bees are in trouble.
 To learn more about ways you can help locally, connect with The Grand Traverse Beekeepers Club — part of the Crosshatch Center for Art & Ecology’s Beekeepers Guild.

 Butterflies are diurnal, pollinating a wide variety of flowers that open during the day.
 Their populations are on the decline due to humans destroying habitats and migratory nectar corridors, emitting pollution and the misuse of pesticides.
 The GT Butterfly House & Bug Zoo provides our community with a fun, educational place for the whole family to learn about the wonders of butterflies and their bug relatives.
 They are committed to teaching generations of people the importance of arthropods!

 Michigan Pollinator Initiative

 Interested in becoming a pollinator champion?
 The mission of Michigan State University’s Michigan Pollinator Initiative is to develop a coordinated research, education, extension, and policy driven effort to address priority issues related to pollinators and pollination.

 Saving Birds Thru Habitat

 Many bird species, particularly the migratory songbirds that travel back and forth between North and South America each year, are in serious decline.
 Kay and Jim Charter of Omena, MI teach us how to make a difference in own backyards by simply using our own property wisely.

 Bringing Nature Home